huj3/TEST/QSTART.rst

 Star
 ~~~~

-You can track updates by tab the "Star" button on the upper-right corner at this page.
+You can track updates by tab the "Star" button on the upper-right corner at the `github page <https://github.com/Nextomics/NextDenovo>`_.

 .. |ss| raw:: html